rdh59320/BLGE/README.md

 ## System Requirements

 **Minimal System Requirements (for now) :**
-- Minimal configuration tested system for now is a HP ProBook 640 G1 with Intel Core i4-4210M CPU (frequency up to 3.2 GHz in Turbomode) with embedded Mesa Intel HD Graphics 4600 GPU, 8GB (2x4GB) SDRAM  DDR3 1600 MHz and a 512 GB SATA SSD ROM (all technical data are listed in the [Successfully Tested Devices](#successfully-tested-devices) section below.
+- Minimal configuration tested system for now is a HP ProBook 640 G1 with Intel Core i4-4210M CPU (frequency up to 3.2 GHz in Turbomode) with embedded Mesa Intel HD Graphics 4600 GPU, 8GB (2x4GB) SDRAM  DDR3 1600 MHz and a 512 GB SATA SSD ROM (all other tested devices technical data are listed in the [Successfully Tested Devices](#successfully-tested-devices) section below).

 **Recommended:**
 - Quad-core CPU @ 3.6 GHz (Intel Core i5/7 or AMD Ryzen 5/7 or higher performances CPU) with at least 16GB RAM DDR4 and a SSD disk (NVMe is prefered to SATA) with at least 30GB free space.